mohanad-ab/BashProjectFursa/README.md

-> [!IMPORTANT]
-> This project is part of the [DevOpsTheHardWay][DevOpsTheHardWay] course.
-Please [onboard the course][onboarding_tutorial] before starting.
->
-> If you find this project too challenging, consider completing the [LinuxProject][LinuxProject] beforehand.

 # Bash Project  [![][autotest_badge]][autotest_workflow]

 ## Project Goals

 In this project, you will implement a bash script which applies default Bash profile configurations for new added Linux users.

-Similarly to the [LinuxProject][LinuxProject], this project is aimed for beginners who want to get familiar with Git and GitHub workflows, debug Linux errors and turn Linux commands towards a mature Bash script.
+This project is aimed for beginners who want to get familiar with Git and GitHub workflows, debug Linux errors and turn Linux commands towards a mature Bash script.

 ## Preliminaries